 The digital world is saturated.
 Standing out from your competitors requires more than just great products or services.
 It demands strategic visibility.
-Share of Voice (SOV) is a critical metric that helps marketing and communications pros understand how much of the conversation their brand owns compared to competitors across various channels.
+Share of Voice (SOV) is a critical metric that helps marketing and comms pros understand how much of the conversation their brand owns compared to competitors across various channels.

-Share of Voice measures your brand’s visibility relative to your competitors within a specific market, timeframe, or channel.
-It’s the percentage of total brand mentions, coverage, or advertising presence that belongs to your company versus the entire competitive field.
+Share of Voice measures your brand’s visibility relative to your competitors within a specific market, timeframe, or channel – it’s the percentage of total brand mentions, coverage, or advertising presence that belongs to your company versus the entire competitive field.

 Table of Contents